ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/installation.md

 ### 0.5.0

+- BREAKING: change (default) dynamic link to UI setting (the parameter is now shared across all instances)
-- add EQ match
+- add Equalization Match (See the manual for details)
 - add UI setting import/export
+- fix incorrect channel layout (See #138)
+- fix incorrect solo display (See #138)
+- fix double-click behaviour (See #141)
+- improve solo display
-- improve GUI performance
+- improve GUI performance (especially when you open the UI setting panel)

 ### 0.4.5